Carnival extends cruise pause in Charleston, elsewhere until at least October

-Carnival Cruise Line won't resume voyages from North American sites, including the Port of Charleston, until at least October as COVID-19 continues to rattle the travel industry, the operator of the Carnival Sunshine and other pleasure ships said Monday.
+Carnival Cruise Line won't resume voyages from Charleston and other North American sites until at least October as COVID-19 continues to rattle the travel industry, the operator of the Sunshine and other pleasure ships said Monday.

+The ship is currently en route to Anchorage, Alaska, according to a vessel tracking website.

-Christine Duffy, Carnival's president, said in a statement that the cruise line apologizes "for disrupting your vacation plans and appreciate your patience as we work through these decisions."
+Christine Duffy, Carnival's president, said in a statement that the company apologizes "for disrupting your vacation plans and appreciate your patience as we work through these decisions."

 She added that when operations resume, "we will take all necessary steps to ensure the health and safety of our guests, crew and the communities we bring our ships to in order to maintain public confidence in our business."

-The halt in cruising has also impacted the ports authority's financial statement.
-The cruise industry accounts for about 5 percent of the authority’s annual operating revenues, or roughly $8 million.
+The halt in cruising has also affected the SPA's finances.
+The cruise industry accounts for about 5 percent of the maritime agency’s annual operating revenues, or roughly $8 million.
 Charleston hosted 262,776 passengers from the Sunshine and other pleasure ships making ports of call in 2019.

 Carnival joins other major cruise lines in canceling sailings until this fall at the earliest.
 Norwegian Cruise Line and sister brands Regent Seven Seas Cruises and Oceania Cruises have canceled all cruises into early October while Holland America, Princess Cruises and Windstar Cruises say they won't return until an unspecified date this fall.